DFE-Digital/publish-teacher-training/guides/setup-development.md

 You can check the `GiasSchool.count` in the database is correct.

 Once the file is merged to main, you can run the process in the required environment.
-Use the following sequence to allow the above console output to display, chaining the commands does update the databse but does not display the console ouptut.
+Use the following sequence to allow the above console output to display, chaining the commands does update the database but does not display the console ouptut.

 ```
 cf target -s ${space}